Double-End Queues with Non-Poisson Inputs and Their Effective Algorithms: Three Algorithms

 Now, our basic task is to determine such a suitable truncation level $K$.
 To this end, we take a controllable accuracy $\varepsilon=10^{-20}$, and choose a sequence $\left\{ \zeta_{k}:k\geq1\right\} $ of positive integers with $2\leq\zeta_{0}<\zeta_{1}<\zeta_{2}<\cdots$, for example, $\zeta_{k}=10\left( k+1\right) $ for $k\geq0$.

 To determine the truncation level $K$, we first design Algorithm one to give an iterative approximation by means of (\ref{n1}), (\ref{n2}), (\ref{n3}) and (\ref{n4}).
-Then we design Algorithm two to compute the stationary performance measures given in the end of Section 4.
-Finally, we design Algorithm three to compute the better upper bound $E\left[ \xi_{A}\right] $ of the average sojourn time $E\left[ W_{A}\right] $ by means of Theorem $6$ of Section $5$.
+Then we design Algorithm two to compute those stationary performance measures given in the end of Section 4, and Algorithm three to compute the average sojourn time given in Section 5.

 0.6cm